anypackage/wsl/README.md

-# wsl
+# AnyPackage.Wsl

-Windows Subsystem for Linux provider for AnyPackage
+Windows Subsystem for Linux provider for AnyPackage.